All Of Your Client Data Is In The Cloud … Is This Safe?

 Q. Is “the cloud” safe to use for my client’s files?

 A. All data is transmitted from Zola’s servers to your devices via bank-grade SSL encryption which ensures your data is safe at all times, even when using Zola on non-secure public Wi-Fi networks.
 To protect the privacy of your data, we employ two-factor authentication for sharing access to new users, strict password strength requirements and detailed logging of activities within an account.

-Q. Is it safe to enter legal account information into practice management software?
+Q. Is it safe to enter legal account information into legal practice management software?